Mike Sodrel: Political campaigns

 Sodrel has campaigned on a platform of creating and protecting jobs, lowering taxes and values.
 He drives his own 18-wheeler on the campaign trail.
 He first ran for the House of Representatives in 2002, losing to incumbent Baron Hill, 51% to 46%.
-In the 2004 rematch, he defeated Hill by 1,500 votes.
+In the 2004 rematch, he defeated Hill by 1,425 votes.

 2006

 Sodrel faced Hill again in the 2006 general election.
 The Cook Political Report, an independent nonpartisan newsletter, rated the race as a toss-up.

 President George W. Bush came to a Sodrel fundraiser in Indianapolis early in 2006, while his opponent gained help in Indianapolis with fundraisers from former President Bill Clinton.

-Sodrel ultimately lost his bid for re-election by a margin of 45% to 50%.
+Sodrel ultimately lost his bid for re-election by a margin of 50% to 45%.
 The candidates raised equivalent funds in 2006.

 Texas millionaire Bob J. Perry gave more than $5 million to the Economic Freedom Fund, a 527 group, which included Hill as one of its targets for removal.
 The group paid for automated "push poll" calls attacking Hill.
 These calls stopped after action by the Indiana Attorney General.